spetlr-org/spetlr-tools/README.md

 # spetlr-tools

-This library is a set of tools for working with Databricks Lakehouses.
+## Description
-These libraries contain test fixtures and development tools that are not part of the runtime tools in [SPETLR](https://github.com/spetlr-org/spetlr).
+SPETLR-tools is a library that provides a set of tools for working with Databricks Lakehouses.
+These tools include test fixtures and development utilities that are not part of the runtime tools in [SPETLR](https://github.com/spetlr-org/spetlr).

-Visit SPETLR official webpage: [https://spetlr.com/](https://spetlr.com/)
+Visit the official SPETLR webpage: [https://spetlr.com/](https://spetlr.com/)

-## What is the purpose of SPETLR-tools?
+## Purpose of SPETLR-tools

-Support SPETLR in scenarious like:
+SPETLR-tools is designed to support SPETLR in various scenarios, including:

-* Test tools in pytests
+* Test tools in pytest:
     * Examples: Dataframe validation checks, Data format checking, ...
-* Helpers for investigating data
+* Helpers for investigating data:
     * Examples: Extract schema from binary encoded columns, Get the difference between two dataframes , ...
-* SPETLR-tools cli
+* SPETLR-tools CLI:
     * Examples: Submit pytests to Databricks cluster, Automated Azure Token extraction, ...

-## SPETLR vs. SPETLR-tools
+## SPETLR-tools vs. SPETLR

-* SPETLR-tools: Only tested in python interpreter
+* SPETLR-tools: Only tested in a Python interpreter
-* SPETLR-tools: Github workflow has no Azure Deployment
+* SPETLR-tools: Github workflow does not have Azure Deployment
-    * Thus, no integration tests on clusters
+    * Consequently, no integration tests on clusters
-* SPETLR: Is fully unit and integration tested meant for production use
+* SPETLR: Fully unit and integration tested - library ready for production use
 * SPETLR-tools: Supports deployment and testing
     * Use only in `test_requirements.txt`

 # Installation

 Install SPETLR it from PyPI:

 [![PyPI version](https://badge.fury.io/py/spetlr-tools.svg)](https://pypi.org/project/spetlr-tools/)
 [![PyPI](https://img.shields.io/pypi/dm/spetlr-tools)](https://pypi.org/project/spetlr-tools/)
 ```